 Online: To pay onlineor through the … read full answerCapital One mobile app, simply log in to your account and click “Make a Payment.”
 Then, fill in the amount you want to pay – you can choose your last statement balance, current balance, minimum payment, or a custom amount – and click “Continue.”
 On the next screen, you can choose the date you want to pay and which checking account to pay from.
 Finally, click “Submit Payment.”

-By phone: To pay your Walmart credit card bill over the phone, call (877) 383-4802 (or the number on the back of your credit card) and enter the last 4 digits of your credit card number.
+By phone: To pay your Walmart credit card bill over the phone, call customer service at (877) 383-4802 (or use the number on the back of your credit card) and enter the last 4 digits of your credit card number.
 The automated system will give a menu of options – choose “make a payment.”
 After that, the system will guide you through the payment process.